-Development tools -> STATES
+Developer tools -> STATES

 Devices added in this Home Assistant integration will have “sonoff_” in the beginning by default (unless otherwise specified in configuration.yaml).
-Therefore, to preview them, it is enough in the field entity start typing "sonoff".
+Therefore, in order to preview them, it is enough in the field entity start typing "sonoff".

 6. Adding card in Home Assistant

 In the main menu "Overview", using the built-in wizard or by manually editing the file, we can add the Sonoff switch card.

 To get the card as shown in the picture, in the file under the "views:" section, add the section: